-During AY2015-2016, each department continued to review, revise, and/or develop their Program Learning Outcomes (PLOs).
+During AY2016-2017, each department continued to review, revise, and/or develop their Program Learning Outcomes (PLOs).
 Each department continues to maintain all course assessment/re-assessment reports and annual assessment summary reports.
-Evidence of students achieving the GLOs are reported on the summary reports by department, and then evidence is collated divisionally on the assessment summary report.
-College-wide evidence of students achieving the learning outcomes is prepared by the Provost and Chief Academic Officer and included in this report.
-The PLOs and SLOs are dependent on each program/major/certificate and are not listed in this report but are maintained within each department.
+The summary reports by departments provide evidence of students achieving the GLOs.
+The divisions collate the assessment summary report for their respective departments.
+The Provost and Chief Academic Officer prepares this report illustrating College-wide evidence of students achieving the learning outcomes.
+The PLOs and SLOs are dependent on each program/major/certificate and are not listed in this report; they are maintained within each department.

 The faculty members follow a process for assessment and communication of GLOs.
-The GLOs, which are identified on the master syllabus for each course, are reviewed; the course objectives are then identified to support the GLOs and are aligned with each course objective as evidenced on each master syllabus.
-Evaluation methods used to measure and evaluate student success of each GLO are also reviewed and revised as necessary, and the GLOs are aligned with each evaluation method as evidenced on each class syllabus.
+They review the GLOs, identified on the master syllabus for each course; next, they identify the course objectives to support the GLOs and align them with each course objective as evidenced on each master syllabus.
+They review and revise, as necessary, evaluation methods used to measure and evaluate student success of each GLO, and align the GLOs with each evaluation method as evidenced on each class syllabus.
 If several sections of the same course are being taught, a representative sample (to include both full-time and adjunct faculty, each type of modality, College Credit Plus [dual enrollment], campus location, and times the course is offered) of the course sections are assessed and then summarized to create a course assessment summary.
 Based on this information, the level of achievement for each assessment measure is reported using the number of students achieving a 70% or higher on the student learning outcome out of the total number of students who completed the assessment and who completed the course.
-If the overall achievement level of the GLO falls below the 70% minimum college-wide standard, planned improvements are identified to improve student learning in that GLO and to improve overall student success.
-For these courses, the planned improvements are implemented in the course(s) during the next time the course(s) is taught; and then the course(s) is re-assessed.
+If the overall achievement level of the GLO falls below the 70% minimum college-wide standard, the department identifies planned improvements to improve student learning in the respective GLO and to improve overall student success.
+For these courses, the departments implement the planned improvements in the course(s) during the next time the course(s) is taught; and then the course(s) is re-assessed.

-The table below summarizes the percentage of students in all academic divisions who, college-wide, demonstrated proficiency in each General Learning Outcome for AY15-16.
-As demonstrated on the table, 93% of the students assessed or reassessed this academic year demonstrated proficiency in Effective Communication, 91.4% demonstrated proficiency in Quantitative Literacy, 93.4% demonstrated proficiency in Information Literacy, 93.4% demonstrated proficiency in Critical Thinking, 93% demonstrated proficiency in Global and Diversity Awareness, and 94.3% demonstrated proficiency in Civic, Professional, and Ethical Responsibility.
+The table below summarizes the percentage of students in all academic divisions who, college-wide, demonstrated proficiency in each General Learning Outcome for AY16-17.
+As demonstrated on the table, 91% of the students assessed or reassessed this academic year demonstrated proficiency in Effective Communication, 91% demonstrated proficiency in Quantitative Literacy, 91% demonstrated proficiency in Information Literacy, 90% demonstrated proficiency in Critical Thinking, 93% demonstrated proficiency in Global and Diversity Awareness, and 90% demonstrated proficiency in Civic, Professional, and Ethical Responsibility.
 Based on the results of the data obtained, the majority of students at Stark State College demonstrated proficiency in each of our GLOs.
-The trend is consistent with data from previous years.
+While the percentage of students demonstrating proficiency declined by 1-4% from last year, the percentages are not statistically significant.

 GLO 1 GLO 2 GLO 3 GLO 4 GLO 5 GLO 6

-Effective Communication Quantitative Literacy Information Literacy formation Literacy Critical Thinking Civic, Professional, and Ethical Responsibility
+Effective Communication Quantitative Literacy Information Literacy Critical Thinking Global and Diversity Awareness Civic, Professional, and Ethical Responsibility

-93% 91.4% 93.4% 93.4% 93% 94.3%
+91% 91% 91% 90% 93% 90%